Brandon98MAns/Qubika-Cypress-Framework/README.md

 # Description

-This repository contains the solution for the test exercise.
-The test involved...
+This repository contains the solution for the test exercise 3 of the Qubika Challenge.

 ## Framework Used